raphael-group/startle/README.md

 # startle

-startle is a set of methods for lineage tree reconstruction that attempts to infer the most parsimonious tree under the *star homoplasy* evolutionary model.
+*Startle* is a set of methods for lineage tree reconstruction that attempts to infer the most parsimonious tree under the *star homoplasy* evolutionary model.